Welcome to UNICEF USA!

 At the UNICEF Child-Friendly Space in Karantina's public garden, Abdulkarim found a place where he could just be a kid again.
 “My parents don’t talk about the evening of the explosion with me," he said, "but when I come to the park I talk with friends – this helps – and I know the organizers here have helped my friends escape their fear.”

-Abdulkarim and 12-year-old Hussein, above, became regulars at the Child-Friendly Space, drawing and talking with other kids and with volunteers trained by UNICEF to help children process their trauma.
+Abdulkarim and 12-year-old Hussein, above center, became regulars at the Child-Friendly Space, drawing and talking with other kids and with volunteers trained by UNICEF to help children process their trauma.

 “For me, as well as for my friends, having this park to come to has made a big difference to our lives," said Adbulkarim.
 "It’s a special space for us – it makes us feel someone cares.
 That’s enough to help me start to feel happy again!”